PrometheanDissident/prometheandissident.github.io/pages/race.md

 However, beyond its direct effects on minority and majority well-being, affirmative action can also have effects through how it changes the demographic makeup of an institution.
 Research suggests that there appears to be positive externalities derived from the increased student diversity created as a consequence of affirmative action.
 Most notably, it appears to improve school performance for all groups in general, meaning that affirmative action can cause boosts for non-minority students who aren't discriminated against<ref>https://www.gse.harvard.edu/news/uk/18/07/case-affirmative-action</ref><ref>https://diversity.berkeley.edu/sites/default/files/understanding_affrirmative_action.pdf</ref><ref>https://www.jstor.org/stable/pdf/30162729.pdf?refreqid=excelsior%3Ab5df27a45b1892b4eddfe0f728629c58&ab_segments=&origin=</ref>.
 This however is likely a product of intellectual diversity as opposed to demographic diversity in itself, so if this is one's aim one should seek to directly promote intellectual diversity over demographic diversity.

 **The Affirmative Action Dilemma -** Mentions of affirmative action can lead people to view groups who benefit from affirmative action more negatively<ref>https://journals.sagepub.com/doi/10.1177/0146167298241005</ref>.
 Affirmative action by its very nature attempts to hire or admit those who otherwise would not have had as strong of qualifications as their competitors.
 Such policies necessarily lead to situations whereby people will question whether any minority in their social space got their because of their merit or something else.
 Affirmative action to its proponents should be viewed as something positive for minorities, yet they hate the suggestion that any individual minority is a beneficiary.
 This is a product of the dilemma between a sacrifice of merit and an upholding of "equity".

+### <span style="background-color:orange">Separation or Integration?</span>

+There is mixed evidence on the effect of gentrification on crime<ref>https://onlinelibrary.wiley.com/doi/full/10.1111/j.1467-9906.2010.00506.x</ref><ref>https://academic.oup.com/socpro/article/58/4/615/1667054</ref><ref>https://journals.sagepub.com/doi/full/10.1177/0011128714549652</ref><ref>https://www.tandfonline.com/doi/full/10.1080/07418825.2014.943799</ref><ref>https://www.nber.org/system/files/working_papers/w23914/w23914.pdf</ref>.
+Some of these differences can be resolved through noting that gentrification appears to increase crime in the short run and decrease crime in the long-run, but also that its negative effects on crime is primarily concentrated in the frontier of where gentrification occurs in a neighborhood.

 ### Debunking False Narratives